What it is

-On the pre-delivery inspection date, you are also required to complete and sign the CCP/WC.
-You must submit the completed CCP/WC to Tarion within 15 days of the date of possession.
+On the pre-delivery inspection date, you are also required to complete and sign the Certificate of Completion & Possession (CCP) and the Warranty Certificate (WC).
+You must submit the completed certificates to Tarion within 15 days of the date of possession.

 You should aim to address PDI items as soon as possible after the inspection and, if possible, before the owner moves in.
 Tarion advises new owners to report any unresolved PDI items at the time of occupancy on their first warranty claim form.
-For more information about the warranty claim process, click here.
+Visit our page on the regular claims process for more information.

 If a homeowner does not identify an issue during an inspection